interstar/Gates-Of-Dawn/README.md

 Quickstart
 ----------

-Make sure you've installed both Python and [Pure Data](http://puredata.info/) on your machine :
+Make sure you've installed both Python and [PureData](http://puredata.info/) on your machine :

 For a Quickstart on Linux (and probably Mac), do this :